aestimosolver/aestimosolver.github.io/documentation.md

 ## Overview

-Aestimo Self-consistent Schrödinger-Poisson Solver (simply aestimo) is a simple 1-dimensional (1-D) simulator for semiconductor heterostructures.
-Aestimo is started as a hobby at the beginning of 2012, and become a usable tool which can be used as a co-tool in an educational and scientific work.
+Aestimo 1D is a 1-Dimensional Self-consistent Schrödinger-Poisson Solver for semiconductor heterostructures.
+Aestimo 1D is started as a hobby at the beginning of 2012, and become a usable tool which can be used as a co-tool in an educational and scientific work.

 Hope that it also works for you.
-Please do not hesitate to contact us in case of any bugs found.
+Please do not hesitate to [contact](https://github.com/aestimosolver/aestimo/issues/new/choose) us in case of any issues found.

 The documentation material on this page is copyrighted.
 Reuse of the material on this wiki is permitted under GNU Free Documentation License 1.3.

 ### Current features

-* Material and alloys: GaAs, AlAs , InAs, InP, AlP, GaP, AlGaAs, InGaAs, InGaP and AlInP,
+* Material and alloys: GaAs, AlAs , InAs, InP, AlP, GaP, GaN, InN, AlN, CdO, MgO, ZnO, Si, Ge, AlGaAs, InGaAs, GaAsP, InAsP, InGaP, AlInP, AlGaN, InGaN, AlInN, MgZnO, CdZnO, InGaAsP and AlGaInN.
 * Band structure for gamma electrons and heavy, light and split-off holes,
 * Effective-mass method for electrons and 3×3 k.p method for holes,
 * Carrier concentrations for gamma electrons and heavy, light and split-off holes,